underscoreio/essential-slick/src/pages/modifying_data.md

 This gives us two benefits: the compiler will point out typos in variables names, but also the input is santitized against SQL injection attacks.

-We'll look at plain SQL in more depth in chapter/section **TODO**, including the `sql` interpolator for select statements.
+We'll look at plain SQL in more depth in chapter 4, including the `sql` interpolator for select statements.

 ### Exercises